 This report summarises the key results from our latest Fraser of Allander (FAI) Scottish Business Monitor, published in partnership with Addleshaw Goddard.

-The survey examined business sentiment in the third quarter of 2021 and the outlook and expectations through the remainder of 2021 and the beginning of 2022.
+The survey examined business sentiment in the third quarter of 2022 and the outlook and expectations throughout 2022.

 Mairi is the Director of the Fraser of Allander Institute.
 Previously, she was the Deputy Chief Executive of the Scottish Fiscal Commission and the Head of National Accounts at the Scottish Government and has over a decade of experience working in different areas of statistics and analysis.

 Calum is an Associate Economist at the Fraser of Allander Institute (FAI) and a Researcher at the Centre for Inclusive Trade Policy (CITP).
 He specialises in economic modelling and trade, and holds an MSc in Economics from the University of Edinburgh.

 Kate is a Knowledge Exchange Assistant at the FAI working across a number of project areas.
 She is currently studying for her MSc in Economics at the University of Edinburgh and has a bachelor’s degree in Economics from the University of Strathclyde.
 Kate is also the Outreach Coordinator at the Women in Economics Initiative which aims to encourage equal opportunity and improve representation in the field.